FANMixco/toastmasters-timer-legacy/README.md

-# toastmasters-timer

-It's a simple PWA (Progressive Web App) for helping Toastmasters all over the world to have an effective and productive Timer for their meetings.
-It was developed with JavaScript by The Leader Ship Toastmasters in Łódź, Poland.
+The best Toastmasters Timer for your meetings, it's simple, fast and accurate.
+It was developed by The Leader Ship Toastmasters in Lodz, Poland.

 http://theleadership.pl

-Feel free to use it it from:
+Feel free to use it it anywhere at anytime.

 https://fanmixco.github.io/toastmasters-timer